freeCodeCamp/guide/src/pages/articles/certificates/remove-classes-from-an-element-with-jquery/index.md

 ---
-title: Remove Classes From An Element with Jquery
+title: Remove Classes From An Element with jQuery
 ---
 The same way we can add classes using jQuery, we an also remove them with `removeClass()`.